openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 The variable 'y' is *captured* by the lambda.

 The captured variable is not a copy of the original variable.
-If the value of the variable captured by the lambda changes, then it is implied that the original variable also changes:
+If the value of the variable captured by the lambda changes, then the original variable is implied to change:

 .. index::
    captured by lambda